outrunnl/dbcollect/README.md

 `dbcollect --days 14`

-### Non-Linux systems
+### Non-Linux (UNIX) systems

+If Python (2) is installed, just run 'dbcollect' - it will fail on the 'syscollect' part that retrieves Linux information but will still get all the Oracle related information.

-UNIX systems may not have Python installed, in that case you can run the SQL scripts separately per DB instance.
+If Python is not installed, you can run the SQL scripts separately per DB instance:

 `@collect-awr [days] [offset]`